guystrelitz/semver-bump-micro/README.md

 - **Manual edits break automation**: If users manually edit the version file, it will cause conflicts with the automated version bumping
 - **Single version file only**: This action only handles one version file per workflow run
 - **`git pull`:** Even in solo development you will have to run `git pull` before each `git push origin`, because the version file and commit hash will have changed on origin in GitHub
+- **Increments on push to `main`, not for each commit**: The action focuses on push events rather than individual commits, which provides a useful level of versioning granularity.

 ## Development
 ### Running Tests